NeurodataWithoutBorders/nwbinspector/.github/CONTRIBUTING.md

 ## Adding a New Check

-We welcome all new check function contributions to this project!
-We've done our best to make this as easy as possible for developers.
+We welcome any suggestions to this project!
+We've done our best to make this as easy as possible for developers to propose new checks.

 Begin by raising a ['New Check' issue](https://github.com/NeurodataWithoutBorders/nwbinspector/issues/new/choose) to discuss it with the rest of the team.
+Please wait for approval on the Issue before beginning the PR process.

-When approved, follow these steps to add the new check function to the core registry.
+Once approved, follow these steps to add the new check function to the core registry.
 We ask that you keep Pull Requests as small as possible to facilitate review; if suggesting the addition of multiple checks, please make a separate Pull Request for each individual check.

 1) Use the `register_check` decorator to wrap your new check function.
 The decorator takes two keyword arguments, the `importance` level and `neurodata_type`.
     Importance level may be one of...